Gentrification in Philadelphia: Chinatown

 Philadelphia's Chinatown is close to Center City.
 The central location of Chinatown put it in competition with other land uses.
 From the 1960s through the 1980s, parts of Chinatown were destroyed for the Vine Street Expressway and the Pennsylvania Convention Center.
 As a result, Chinatown is now geographically constrained, not dissimilar to the situation in other urban centers, including New York and San Francisco.
 Nevertheless, city government seems committed to preserving it.
 The Friendship Gate, completed in 1984, was the first authentic Chinese gate created by artists from China.

 Chinatown has encountered many brushes with community displacement and has fought it off many times with mixed results.
 In 1992, there was a proposal for a federal prison to be built at 8th and Callowhill Streets in Chinatown.
 After two years of the Chinatown community fighting it, the plan was thrown out.
 In the mid- 1960s, the Pennsylvania Department of Transportation (PennDOT) announced plans to build the Vine Street Expressway.
 In 1973 PennDOT included the demolition of a building on 10th and Vine Streets and Holy Redeemer Catholic Church.
 When the demolition crew arrived, they found Chinese youth protesting on the demolition machines.
 They managed to slow the construction of the Vine Street Expressway, but in the end it was still built.
 The Gallery shopping mall and the Pennsylvania Convention Center are other completed projects that limit the expansion of Chinatown and which proceeded in spite of community objection.

 In 2000, there was a proposal to build a baseball stadium in Chinatown.
 Many of the people in Chinatown felt that the construction of the stadium would negatively impact the community by adding congestion and obnoxious fans, and they felt it would not bring anything positive to the community.
 Chinatown organizations united to stop the construction of the stadium.
 There were also plans to open a casino at the Gallery on 8th and Market Streets.
 The Chinatown community successfully opposed it; the casino was built instead on the Delaware River waterfront.
+The proposed arena 76 Place at Market East was opposed by many Chinatown residents on similar grounds.